Inconsistency and Acausality in Bayesian Inference for Physical Problems: BK-inconsistent evidences in trans- dimensional inversion

 has the Jacobian $J_T = a_1 b_2 - a_2 b_1$ (the area of $\calP$), and we obtain the evidence (see the exact result for the integral over the likelihood in Appendix \ref{Appendix: Exact-evid-sph-transD}):

-where $\sigma = 0.4$.
+where $\sigma = 0.4$, and where we have used expression \ref{eq: 2nd likelihood} for the likelihood.
 In the case of only one model parameter $m_1$ we obtain the evidence by integrating over the line segment $\calL$ on which the likelihood is non-zero, and multiplying with the prior $1/\Delta m$:

 where {\flushleft $L_{S(d)} (m_1,m_2) = \frac{1}{(2\sigma)^3}\, p_{S(d)} (d_r(m_1,m_2), d_\theta(m_1,m_2), d_\phi(m_1,m_2))$}

 This gives

 From this we obtain the Bayes Factor